saucekode/bitstackcode/src/blog/2024-04-20-build-a-wc-tool-from-scratch.md

 ---
-title: "DIY Word Count: Create a Custom wc Tool using Java"
+title: Create a Custom WC Tool
 description: "WC short for word count is a terminal utility tool used for counting words, characters "
 author: Chiamaka Mbah